Your Comprehensive Guide to Picky Eating

 Don’t Force or Pressure Them to Eat

 It’s tempting to say, “Just take one bite!” or “You need to eat all your vegetables before dessert.”
 However, pressuring children to eat often backfires.
-Forcing or bribing your child to eat teaches them to ignore their internal hunger cues and that certain foods are on a pedestal.
-Instead, continue offering foods in a low-pressure way.
+It teaches them to ignore their internal hunger cues and can put certain foods on a pedestal.
+Instead, continue offering food in a low-pressure way.
 Research shows that children are more likely to accept new foods when they feel in control of their choices.

 Don’t Label Foods

-Children pick up on the language we use around food, so it’s important to avoid labeling foods as “healthy” or “junk” or calling a child “a picky eater.”
+Children pick up on the language we use, so it’s important to avoid labeling foods as “healthy” or “junk.”
 Labels create unintentional judgments and reinforce the idea that some foods (or some children!) are inherently good or bad.
 This can lead to guilt or shame around eating.
-Instead, use neutral language and describe what you love about different food — whether it’s the crunch of an apple or the creamy texture of peanut butter.
+Use neutral language because food has no moral value.

 Don’t Make Separate Meals for Your Child

 When your child refuses the meal you’ve prepared, it can be tempting to make something you know they’ll eat.
-But cooking separate meals can limit their willingness to try new foods.
-Instead, offer a variety of food at each meal and always include at least one safe food you know they enjoy.
-Eating together and serving family-style meals (where every can help themselves) are great ways to help your child feel more comfortable with food.
+Cooking separate meals can limit their willingness to try new foods.
+Offer a variety at each meal and always include at least one safe food.
+Eating together and serving family-style meals (where everyone can help themselves) are great ways to help your child feel more comfortable with food.

 Don’t Use Food as a Reward or Punishment

-It’s common to hear things like, “If you finish your dinner, you can have dessert,” but this creates a hierarchy where dessert is the reward.
+It’s common to hear things like, “If you finish your dinner, you can have dessert,” but this creates a hierarchy where dessert is a prize.
 Using food as a reward or taking it away as a punishment can create an unhealthy relationship with certain foods.
 Instead, serve dessert alongside their meal.
 Will your child eat that first?
 Probably.
-But rest assured they will also eat the other food, too!
+But they will also eat the other food, too!

 Don’t Express Disappointment or Frustration

-Children are highly attuned to their caregivers’ emotions, and they can sense when you’re feeling frustrated or disappointed.
-Statements like, “I worked so hard on this meal!” or “You never eat what I make!” can unintentionally put pressure on kids and make mealtimes feel tense.
-Instead, try to stay neutral and positive.
-If they’re not eating a particular food, offer empathy and say something like, “I see you’re not feeling up to trying the carrots today.
+Kids are highly attuned to their caregivers’ emotions, and they can sense when you’re feeling frustrated or disappointed.
+Statements like, “I worked so hard on this meal!” or “You never eat what I make!” can unintentionally put pressure on them and make mealtimes feel tense.
+Respond with empathy and say something like, “I see you’re not feeling up to trying the carrots today.
 That’s okay.
 We’ll try again another time.”

-While most picky eating resolves around age 4, there are times when it can last longer than expected.
-Children with sensory processing disorder, autism and ARFID (Avoidant Restrictive Food Intake Disorder) may have a tough time with eating.
-You will want to talk to your child’s pediatrician about picky eating if your child:
+Most picky eating resolves around age four, but there are times when it can last longer than expected.
+Children with allergies, sensory processing disorder, autism and ARFID (Avoidant Restrictive Food Intake Disorder) may have a tough time with food.
+Talk to your child’s pediatrician about picky eating if your child:

 Picky eating doesn’t last forever, and with a little patience and creativity, you can help your child expand their palate over time.
-By creating playful food experiences, offering low-pressure exposure and trusting your child’s hunger cues, you’re setting the stage for them to become a more adventurous eater.
-Approach mealtimes with curiosity and connection and remember, it’s not about getting them to love everything today, but about cultivating a lifelong, healthy relationship with food.
+Approach mealtimes with curiosity and connection.
+It’s not about getting them to love everything today, but about cultivating a lifelong, healthy relationship with food.